SAP-archive/cloud-hana-helloworld/README.md

 - In the `SAP HANA Development` perspective go to `Project Explorer` tab, right click and choose `Import->Import->General->Existing Projects into Workspace`.
 Select root directory by browsing for the folder, e.g. `C:\hanaxsws\cloud-hana-helloworld\p1940xxtrial\myhanaxs\helloworld`.
 - Click `Finish` button.
-The project `hello` is listed in the Project Explorer.
+The project is listed in the Project Explorer.

+- Right click on the project name and rename the project name from {{PROJECT_NAME}} to `helloworld`.

 - change `model_access.hdbrole` file content from